cdschtz/SNU-CV-Project/ml/detection/README.md

 python ./ml/detection/main.py .ml/detection/data/test_short_video.mov
 ```

-This command by default will use the small and fast dector model ssd, if you want to use the more precise but slower fasterRCNN model you can append the `--model fasterRCNN` flag to the command:
+This command by default will use the small and fast dector model ssd, if you want to use the more precise but slower fasterRCNN model you can append the `--model faster_rcnn` flag to the command:

 ```bash
 python ./ml/detection/main.py <PATH_TO_VIDEO_FILE> --model faster_rcnn